thegenemyers/DFA-SPEC/DAF-spec.md

 While not a concept for pure DeBrujin or long-read assemblers, it is the case that paired end data and external maps often order and orient contigs/vertices into scaffolds with intervening gaps.
-To this end we introduce a “gap” edge described in G-lines that give the estimated gap distance between the two vertex sequences and the variance of that estimate or 0 if no estimate is available.
+To this end we introduce a **gap** edge described in G-lines that give the estimated gap distance between the two vertex sequences and the variance of that estimate or 0 if no estimate is available.
 Relationships in E-lines are fixed and known, where as in a G-line, the distance is an estimate and the line type is intended to allow one to define assembly **scaffolds**.

-A group encoding on a P-line allows one to name and specify a subgraph of the overall graph.
+A **group** encoding on a P-line allows one to name and specify a subgraph of the overall graph.
 Such a collection could for example be hilighted by a drawing program on command, or might specify decisions about tours through the graph.
-The P is immediately follwed by U or O indicating either an *unordered* or *ordered* collection.
-The remainder of the line then consists of a name for the collection followed by a non-empty list of ID's refering to segments and/or edges that are *separated by single spaces* (i.e. the list is in a single column of the tab-delimited format).
+The P is immediately followed by U or O indicating either an *unordered* or *ordered* collection.
+The remainder of the line then consists of a name for the collection followed by a non-empty list of ID's referring to segments and/or edges that are *separated by single spaces* (i.e. the list is in a single column of the tab-delimited format).
 P-lines with the same name are considered to be concatenated together in the order in which they appear, and a group list may refer to another group recursively.